SHasan96/collatz-conjecture-project/README.md

 ## Compilation and execution instructions

-The names of all source code files were "collatz" (for both the iterative and recursive functions) plus the appropriate file extension.
+The names of all source code files were "collatz" (for both the iterative and recursive programs) plus the appropriate file extension.

 We are taking command line arguments.
 The format is: <br>